eschava/psmqtt/doc/install-source.md

 ```
 If not, please install [smartmontools](https://www.smartmontools.org/wiki/Download).

-## Installation inside a venv (preferred way)
+## Installation inside a virtual environment (preferred way)

-Since Debian 12 (Bookworm) Python defaults to using venvs for modules installed with pip.
+Since Debian 12 (Bookworm) Python defaults to using [virtual environments](https://docs.python.org/3/library/venv.html) for modules installed with pip.
 They also strongly recommend keeping it as an "externally-managed-environment".

-As above, first clone the repository by running
+To proceed, first clone the repository by running
 ```
 git clone https://github.com/eschava/psmqtt.git
 cd psmqtt
 ```
-If you haven't already done so, you should create a directory for your venvs.
-Debian uses `~/.venvs` so I'll use that here.
+If you haven't already done so, you should create a directory for your virtual environments.
+Debian uses `~/.venvs` so this is what is used here.
 The following command creates a new folder and venv named psmqtt.
 ```
 python3 -m venv ~/.venvs/psmqtt